iarsystems/iar-vsc-build/Extension/README.md

 ![Status bar](images/readme/statusbar.png)

+There is also a view in the explorer tab for these settings.
-You can also call the commands behind those buttons, see the `contribution` tab in the extension section of VS Code.
+Alternatively, you can call the commands behind those buttons, see the `contribution` tab in the extension section of VS Code.

 ### Building